 Your budget, needs, and where you live will ultimately decide which is the best choice for you.
 Plastic is a low-budget alternative, and prepping wood can help preserve wood from salt air…it’s simply a matter of preference.

-2. Galvanized fixtures
+2. Galvanized or stainless steel fixtures

 Galvanized materials, which are metals coated with zinc, guard against rusting and increase the longevity of your fixtures.
 Copper or brass are other materials to look for when choosing fixtures for your beach home, as they won’t rust and will last an extremely long time.